 The first series of audiobooks will be the seven Doc Savage novels penned by pulp author and Doc Savage authority Will Murray, featuring cover art by Joe DeVito.
 Future series will include the exploits of pulp heroes The Spider and Secret Agent "X", as well as other pulp fiction properties.
 The new audio productions will utilize the talents of some of the top voice actors and recording talents in the United States.
 The first audiobook release is scheduled for June 2011.

-exciting new series," said Harlan Zinck, president of Radio Archives.
+"We're thrilled to have Will Murray's excellent Doc Savage novels as the lead-off offerings in this exciting new series," said Harlan Zinck, president of Radio Archives.
 "The audiobooks and other new audio productions will nicely complement our classic radio and pulp reprint offerings."

 Murray's Doc Savage stories were published in the 1990's and were the first new Doc Savage stories in more than 40 years.
 "Creating audiobooks of these extensions of the Doc Savage canon brings a new dimension to this classic pulp character," Murray said.

 The new audiobook line, which will be recorded and released in digital stereo, will be produced and directed by audio producer Roger Rittner, who created The Adventures of Doc Savage full-cast radio series, available in a deluxe CD set from Radio Archives.
-"I'm delighted to be able to bring the superb quality of Radio Archives productions to these exciting stories," said Rittner, who has a 30-year history of both recorded and live classic radio and audio productions.
+"I'm delighted to be able to bring the superb quality of Radio Archives productions to these exciting stories," said Rittner, who has a 30-year history of both recorded and live classic radio and audio productions."

 More info and listening samples at RA.

-covers the new rise of old pulps
+NPR covers the new rise of old pulps

 NPR takes a look at several selections of pulps that are currently being reprinted.
 From their article: